src-d/guide/engineering/methodology.md

 # Definitions

-Below the definitions of Teams Kanban columns are given.
+Below, we'll define the meaning of each Kanban column.

 This is not mere a formality - it’s important to have same things in mind when moving work from one state to another and what is documented below is a